-Put your hook into the back of the last loop of star just worked and pull up a loop.
+Put your hook into the back of the last loop of star just worked yarn over (YO) to pull up a loop.
 In my opinion, this is the trickiest part of the entire stitch.
 The easiest way I’ve found to do this is too look at the star just made and then look just behind that and work into THAT loop.
 Look carefully at where this loop is in the below picture and zoom in if you need to.
 There are now 3 loops on the hook.

 Star Stitch Step 3:

 Now put your hook into the same stitch that the last star was worked into and pull up a loop.
 At this point, you’ve now draw up loops basically around the top and left side of the last star and there are 4 loops on the hook.